emmadunne/R-Basics/README.md

 #### 1.1 Installation

-To get started you will need the following software installed on your computer: [R](https://www.r-project.org) and [RStudio](https://www.rstudio.com):
+To get started you will need the following software installed on your computer: [R](https://www.r-project.org) and [RStudio](https://www.rstudio.com), a helpful editor and tool that keeps everything neat:

 * [Download and install R](https://cloud.r-project.org)

 * [Download and install RStudio Desktop](https://www.rstudio.com/products/RStudio/#Desktop)

+Once you have RStudio installed and opened, take a look around!
+At first you'll see three panes: the console on the right and two panes on the left with various tabs you can click on to move across the different features.
+Don't worry too much about what each of them does for now - we'll find out in due course!

-Once installed and opened, you can choose a theme for RStudio:
+You can change the arrangement of these panes as well as choose a colourful theme for RStudio:

 1. Select _Tools > Global Options.._
 2. Navigate to the _Appearance_ tab
 3. Choose an editor theme from the dropdown menu
 4. Click _Apply_ then _OK_

+**TIP:** Choose a theme where you can see commented lines of code clearly i.e. those that begin with a hash symbol (e.g. Cobalt, Merbivore)

 $~$

 #### 1.2.
 Set up a new RStudio project

 In RStudio, you can [create 'projects'](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) to help keep everything neat and tidy.
-This is especially useful if you are working on more than one research project at a time (and want to use version control), but is still generally good practice for keeping your files, codes, etc. organised.
+This is especially useful if you are working on more than one research project at a time (and perhaps want to use version control), but is still generally good practice for keeping your files, code, etc. organised.

-To set up a new RStudio project:
+To set up a new RStudio project (.Rproj):

 1. Select _File > New Project..._
 2. Create a project from a _New Directory_ (following this, select _New Project_ if promopted)